autobib/autobib/docs/data_model.md

    For example, this will cause `autobib get` to automatically retrieve new data for the row.
    It is uncommon for a record to be in this state, but this can be attained manually with `autobib hist void`, or is created automatically with `autobib hist rewind-all` or `autobib hist reset --before` when the threshold time precedes the existence of the record in the database.

-Note that `void` entries still contain some state: it preserve aliases, and still tracks the *prov-id* which can be used to more efficiently look-up new data.
+Note that `void` entries still contain some state: it preserves aliases, and still tracks the *prov-id* which can be used to more efficiently look-up new data.

 ### Moving around the edit-tree

 The simplest operations regarding revisions are `autobib hist undo` and `autobib hist redo`.
 Undo sets the active state to the parent state, if the parent state exists.
-Redo sets the active state to the child if there is exactly one child; otherwise, it is required to pass an explicit index indicating which child to follow.
+Redo sets the active state to the newest child.
+To disambiguate multiple children, it is also possible to pass an explicit index indicating which child branch to follow.

 For more complex operations involving the edit-tree, the output of `autobib log --tree` can be useful.
-This prints a branch diagram showing the relationship between all of the states ordered in reverse chronological order.
+This prints a branch diagram showing the relationship between all of the states in reverse chronological order.
 The active state is also highlighted.

 The branch diagram also includes special hexadecimal *revisions*, which can be used to refer to specific versions.